 The location and capacity of facility electric panels also impact charger installation costs.
-A Level 2 charger generally requires a dedicated 208-240V, 40 Amp circuit.
+A Level 2 charger generally requires a dedicated 208V-240V, 40 Amp circuit.
 The electric panel nearest the planned installation may not have available capacity and may need to be upgraded to serve new EV charging loads.
 Alternatively, chargers could be powered from a more distant panel.
 The distance from the panel to the location of charging stations ties directly to costs, as conduits, cables, and potential trenching costs all increase on a per-foot basis.
 The more charging stations planned, the more likely it is that additional electrical capacity will be needed.

 Other factors to consider when planning for EV charging at a facility include who the intended users are, how long they park vehicles at the site, and whether they will need to pay for the electricity they use.
+Adding EV charging may have a negative financial impact due to increased electric demand charges.